 Myetin® is a combination of high dose biotin and NAD+ which is manufactured in an FDA approved facility under current good manufacturing practice standards.

 Unlike many other NAD+ products, Myetin® uses pharmaceutical grade, pure forms of D-Biotin and NAD+ which are most effectively absorbed and utilized in the brain and the body.

 Myetin® is a chewable or dissolvable tablet, which allows the NAD+ and D-Biotin to provide maximum benefits by largely bypassing the digestive system.

-To be clear, Myetin® has the actual NAD+ product in it, rather than the precursor to NAD, which many other mainstream products utilize.
-These precursors of NAD+ have to be absorbed in the gut, pass through the liver and then what’s left, if any, will be converted into NAD+ that the body can use.
+To be clear, Myetin® has the actual NAD+ product in it, rather than the precursor to it, which many other mainstream products utilize.
+These precursors have to be absorbed in the gut, pass through the liver and then what’s left, if any, will be converted into NAD+ that the body can use.
 This is why, when other companies talk about their products, they rarely mention just how much and what type of NAD+ is actually in the product.

-That’s what makes Myetin® different from other NAD+ and biotin supplements… it utilizes actual NAD+ & NOT the precursor.
+That’s what makes Myetin® different from other supplements… it utilizes actual NAD+ & NOT the precursor.

 Myetin® combines the regenerative energy of NAD+ with the healing properties of Biotin to provide cellular level nutrition to the body.
 High dose D-Biotin is the naturally occurring form of Biotin which supports the production of the myelin sheath through the production of fatty acid synthesis when administered in high dosages.

 NAD+ provides the energy, D-Biotin delivers key nutrients to the body!

 We believe that the body can heal itself when it has the proper assistance.
 It takes time to rebuild deficiencies in the body, however we are advocates of cellular level nutrition.

 When the underlying symptoms of a disease or problem in the body are addressed (rather than masked by prescription drugs with potentially serious side effects), the body can do amazing things!